|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Duration||3 years full-time or equivalent part-time|

-China is one of the world’s most vibrant economies and is an important trade partner for Australia.
+China is the world’s second largest economy* and is the most important trade partner for Australia.
 It has a unique position in the global geo-political order.

-Asian Languages and Culture will help you find the perfect fit for your interests, whether it is for a major or an elective.
+Chinese language and culture will help you find the perfect fit for your interests, whether it is for a major or an elective.

-Our Asian language courses are designed to teach both language and cultural/communicative studies.
+Our Chinese language course is designed to teach both language and cultural/communicative studies.
 With much of the world’s social and economic growth occurring in Asia, undertaking a degree in this area will provide you with the required skills and knowledge for employment opportunities in Australia and Asia.